 So, is professional branding for you?

 However, one word of caution.
 I hear a lot of chicken-and-egg stories from business owners.
 They need marketing to make money, but they need money to pay for the marketing.
-Want to know what a lot of these business owners who don’t prioritize marketing have in common?
-Some aren’t in business anymore and the others struggle to meet their goals.
+Do you know what happens when you don’t prioritize marketing?
+In my experience, businesses like this aren’t in business any more or they struggle to meet their goals.

 How much does ongoing branding and marketing cost?

 For business owners who don’t have the time or patience to train themselves how to create branded marketing materials, hiring an experienced and professional marketing agency will save money down the road.

 If you hire an in-house marketing administrator, the salary will likely start at $36,000 per year — not including benefits, payroll taxes and insurance.
 The in-house marketing staff member also might not have the expertise, knowledge or training to handle advanced digital marketing efforts.
 You’ll also have the added costs of outsourcing those services as needed.

 A retainer with a marketing agency, on the other hand, typically starts at $24,000 per year.
 No payroll taxes.
 No benefits.
 No insurance.
 You also receive the expertise and talent of a multi-person team for less than the price of an employee’s salary.

 In the end, marketing agencies will save you money, especially when you establish a relationship at the beginning brand identity design phase.

 Because marketing agencies do it right the first time.
 They provide all of the logo variations and files you need for successful marketing.
 They also have relationships with printers for high-quality turnkey marketing materials — from brochures and rack cards to direct mail, menus and signage.

 How does branding work with a marketing retainer?